ttauveron/k8s-big-data-experiments/README.md

 ### Endpoints
 #### Greeter (port 8080)
 ##### GET /greeting?:name
-Returns "Hello, <NAME>" if the name is not found in the DB or is equal to "World", otherwise returns "Hello, <NAME>: <EMAIL>" with the email that was associated with the name in the DB.
+Returns "Hello, NAME" if the name is not found in the DB or is equal to "World", otherwise returns "Hello, NAME: EMAIL" with the email that was associated with the name in the DB.
 An ID is also returned, indicating how many requests were previously served on this server.

 Parameters: